WallarooLabs/wally/book/python/api.md

 `data` is anything that was returned by the previous step in the pipeline, and `state` is provided by the [StateBuilder](#statebuilder) that was defined for this step in the pipeline definition.

 Returns a tuple.
 The first element is a message that we will send on to our next step.
 It should be a new object.
-Returning `None` will stop processing and no messages will be sent to the next step.The second element, is a boolean value instructing to Wallaroo to save our updated state so that in the event of a crash, we can recover to this point.
+Returning `None` will stop processing and no messages will be sent to the next step.
+The second element is a boolean value instructing Wallaroo to save our updated state so that in the event of a crash, we can recover to this point.
 Return `True` to save `state`.
 Return `False` to not save `state`.

 Why wouldn't we always return `True`?
 There are two answers: